cshinaver/TypeRight/README.md

 to ignore the build directory completely, so don't worry about adding binaries.
 `make clean` will clean up the binaries.
 This shouldn't be necessary unless you are changing header files.

+### Cygwin
+In order to use Cygwin on Windows, make sure that you have the cmake package installed (as well as gcc, g++, make, etc).
+You can install it by rerunning the Cygwin installer and checking the cmake package (your other packages will not be removed, Cygwin lets you run the installer multiple times to install new packages).
+Once you have cmake and the other tools installed, cd into the build directory and run `$ cmake ..`.
+This will generate a windows specific Makefile.
+Run `$ make` to make the executable.
+A `main.exe` and `main_unittests.exe` should be created. `main.exe` can be opened like any other executable (using `./main.exe` notation).

 ## Adding new executables
 To add a new executable, open the CMakeLists.txt file in the root directory.